butfirstchai.com

 Instructions

-• Add all the ingredients listed under For the dough into a deep saucepot and heat on medium flame.
+• Add all the ingredients listed under into a thick-bottomed saucepot and heat on medium flame.
 Stir thoroughly and bring the mixture to a boil.
 Cover the pot and reduce the flame to low.
 Cook for 45 minutes stirring occasionally.
 Add more hot water if required and continue to cook covered until no liquid remains and both meat and lentils are cooked thoroughly.

 500 grams boneless chicken thighs